secworks/CrypTkey/README.md

 needed to load and execute device applications capable of performing signing, SSH, key derivation etc.

-The ULX3S-HSM aims to combine the Tkey SoC design with cores and SW from the CrypTech project to build a compact, fully open HSM.
-At this stage it's unclear what functionality will fit, what performance will be possible etc. But lets find out!
+Crucially, the Tkey supports measured loading of device applications using the DICE mechanism to ensure application authentication and provisioning of the application base secret.

+**CrypTkey**
+The CrypTkey project tries to combine CrypTech with the Tkey.
+The goal is to provide a secure System on Chip based on the Tkey capable of implementing the CrypTech HSM as a device application.

+As a first step the Tkey is ported to the [Radiona ULX3S](https://radiona.org/ulx3s/) board equipped with the Lattice ECP-85F FPGA.the ULX3S FPGA board.
+The Tkey design is then expanded and modified to provide the functionality and performance reqquired to support the CrypTech HSM as a device application.

 ## Features
 A non exthausive, quite fuzzy list of features.
 More wild ideas really:

-- RISC-V based SoC with cores needed to support PKCS11 etc from CrypTech and Tkey.
-This inlcudes timers, watchdog, interrupt, UART, SPI.
+- RISC-V based SoC with cores needed to support the CrypTech HSM.This inlcudes timers, watchdog, interrupt, UART, SPI.

 - At least 50+ MHz clock.